-- Defend American film studio against a producer's claims for unpaid profits from two motion pictures under an unusual third-party beneficiary theory.
+- Represent American film studio in producer's claims for unpaid profits from two motion pictures under an unusual third-party beneficiary theory.
 Allegations include, among other things, breach of written contract, fraud, negligent misrepresentation and violations of California B&P Code Section 17200.

 - Represent American film studio in profit participation and related claims brought by an actor regarding a long-running television series.

-- Defended film company against allegations of fraud and breach of contract for contingent participation brought by an actor regarding a television series.
+- Represented film company in allegations of fraud and breach of contract for contingent participation brought by an actor regarding a television series.
 We prevailed on a motion for summary judgment, including favored nations and 12 contract interpretation and accounting claims.
-The decision was affirmed by the California Court of Appeal
+The decision was affirmed by the California Court of Appeal.

 News | June 2, 2023